-The incidence of low chlorine residuals on West 28th Street and West 24th Street could be related to low chlorine residuals in the source water.
-A total of nine (9) samples immediately downstream of the Metro Vancouver feed at Lynn Valley Road (20th/Sutherland) were below 0.2 mg/L and the average concentration of chlorine in 2020 at that site was about 50% of what was delivered at the other monitored source locations.
+A total of six samples immediately downstream of the Metro Vancouver feed at Lynn Valley Road (20th/Sutherland) were below 0.2 mg/L and the average concentration of chlorine in 2020 at that site was about 50% of what was delivered at the other monitored source locations.

-The following figure shows an aggregate of all 20 monitoring sites, which highlights that the lower chlorine residuals generally occurred in the latter part of 2020.
+The following figure shows an aggregate of all 20 monitoring sites, which highlights a fairly consistent result throughout the year, albeit with some fluctuation on the minimum measurement.
 The aggregate data also shows consistent trends between the minimum, average and maximum measurements indicating that the source water chlorine concentration strongly dictates chlorine at all stations.